 What has occurred just prior to Caliban’s speech?
 And who is Caliban addressing?

 Look at all the highlighted lines and identify what emotion Caliban is feeling?
-Explain why you choose that emotion.
+Explain why you have chosen those emotions.

-Translate the speech into modern English, the first sentence has been done for you.
+Translate the speech into modern English.The first sentence has been done for you.

 In lines 1-6, how did Prospero treat Caliban?
 How did this make Caliban feel?

-In lines 6-8- what did Caliban do for Prospero?
+In lines 6-8, what did Caliban do for Prospero?

-After Caliban helped Prospero and familiarised with the island, what did Prospero do?
+After Caliban helped Prospero and familiarised him with the island, what did Prospero do?
 How does Caliban feel about this?

 Do you think Prospero was being genuinely kind to Caliban?
-Or like Caliban do you believe his ulterior motive was to rule the island?
+Or, like Caliban, do you believe his ulterior motive was to rule the island?
 Explain your answer.

 How can Prospero be compared to his brother Alonso, in taking the island from Caliban?

-How does this speech affect your viewpoint of Caliban and Prospero?
+How does this speech affect your view of Caliban and Prospero?
 Explain your answer.

-Do you agree Caliban has more right to rule the island that Prospero?
+Do you agree Caliban has more right to rule the island than Prospero?
 Does Ariel have any claim?
 Explain your answer.

 Extension Activity: